Zilvaro/digitalz-research/README.md

 ## 2.3 Charts
 [Go to the top](#table-of-contents)

 Chart pages provide graphical representation on the Task topic.
-Normally, that would use the real answers, generated by multiple users and compared with the base (average, specific market data or target).
-In this particular app, since there is no database storage and structure, random numbers with set different intervals are generated and visualized using google-graphs.
+Normally, that would use the real answers, generated by multiple users, and compared with the base (average, specific market data or target).
+In this particular app since there is no database storage and structure, random numbers with set different intervals are generated and visualized using google-graphs.

 To continue user-journey through the tasks execution, the user has 2 action options: to go to another task or exit the section.